AlexandreIorio/Lionk-rpi-components/README.md

-# Lionk Plugin - DS18B20 for Raspberry Pi
+# Lionk Plugin - Temperature sensor (DS18B20) for Raspberry Pi

 ## Overview

-This repository contains a plugin for the **Lionk** framework designed to interface with DS18B20 temperature sensors on a Raspberry Pi.
+This repository contains plugins for the **Lionk** framework designed to interface with DS18B20 temperature sensors on a Raspberry Pi.
 The plugin allows for seamless integration of DS18B20 sensors into the Lionk ecosystem, enabling real-time temperature monitoring and data processing within your Lionk-based application.

 ## Features